What is Product Market Fit for B2B SaaS? Understanding the Concept Once and For All

 2. Product-Channel Fit

+This fit aligns your product with the right channels for growth.
 Different channels (like SEO, social media, or referrals) have their own rules, and your product must fit those rules.

 Advantages: